|Publishers Home History Glossary Guides Artists Techniques Topicals Warfare Blog Contact|

 H.L.
 Woehler (1905-1913)

-A publisher and printer of regional views and holiday cards in tinted collotype.
-These cards were printed in Germany.
+H.L.
+Woehler was a publisher and printer of regional views and holiday cards that were printed in Germany.
+The firm was purchased by Barse & Hopkins in 1818.

 Wolf Co.
 1879-1931

 This firm was founded by the brothers Edward, Isaac, and Gustave Wolf in 1879.
 They became leading importer, publisher, and manufacturer of art novelties in the United States.
 They were also well known for their advertising work in chromolithography as well as fancy embossing.
 They eventually established a branch in Berlin to do much of their lithographic printing.
 They became a large publisher of holiday and greeting cards, but in 1895 they and the Art Lithographic Publishing Co. founded the International Art Publishing Co. as a subsidiary to take over their postcard and souvenir production.
 Edward Wolf and Isaac Wolf, Jr. would remain Directors of the Philadelphia firm.
 Ellen H. Clapsaddle, who had been contributing work to their subsidiary, was hired by Wolf & Co. in 1906 as a full time illustrator.

 J.E.
 Wolfensberger (1902-)